geoff-project/coi/docs/tutorials/packaging.rst

         'bad-continuation',
     ]

-Sometimes, Pylint gives you a warning that you find generally useful, but shouldn't apply to an individual piece of code.
+Sometimes, PyLint gives you a warning that you find generally useful, but shouldn't apply to an individual piece of code.
 In this case you can add a comment like this to suppress the warning: